UKGovernmentBEIS/beis-report-official-development-assistance/doc/0_index_of_contents.md

   developers don't have access to the live application console.

 - **[Background jobs (background-jobs.md)](./background-jobs.md)**: We use
-  Sidekiq (backed by Redis) to handle sending emails.
+  Sidekiq (backed by Redis) to handle background jobs such as generating large data exports and sending emails.

 - **[Identifying invalid activities (utilities.md)](./utilities.md)**: A rake task to report invalid activities in a CSV file.